How Will My Take Home Pay UK Be Affected by IR35?

 4. Deduct 5% from the total as allowance for running a limited company

-5. From the remaining, deduct pensions, travel expense, capital allowance, equipment and machinery etc.
+5. From the remaining, deduct pensions, travel expenses, capital allowance, equipment and machinery etc.

 7. If the remaining amount is negative the deemed payment is due.